Gilmok/FETrackerTool/README.md

 Real time tracking is not yet available.

 The Location Editor is for setting priorities of locations.
 Lower priority = higher in list.
 Objectives are adjusted to priority 1 on the fly, while non-objective locations are assigned a priority based on time to complete.
 The latest version has all locations adjusted to above priority 1 so that objectives appear at the top of the list.

+New in Version 1.2:
+Real time auto-tracking for SNES9x-rr is now available via the EmoTracker Lus connecter script.
+Start auto-tracking by loading your ROM, starting auto tracking in the AutoTracking menu, and then begin the Lua connecter script.

 Enjoy!